I added an email popup subscription form to this blog back in February.

 How To Setup Your Own Email Popup

-At first I tried to use the premium WPSubscribers plugin and was shocked to find it was not compatible with any caching plugins.
+At first I tried to use the premium WPSubscribers email subscription popup plugin for wordpress and was shocked to find it was not compatible with any caching plugins.

 When I get in touch with the developer he told me it wasn’t possible with this kind of plugin – I knew he was lying.